Bootstrap for Lattice Yang-Mills theory: Yang-Mills Loop equations at Large

 \subsection{Back-track loop equations}

-To get the full list of the relevant LEs, we need not only to take variations on different links of the Wilson loops but also consider the ``back-track loop equations''.
-They correspond to doing variations of links at the end of the ``back-track" paths originating from the vertices of a varied Wilson loop.
-These ``backtracks'' on the Wilson loops are equivalent to inserting the identity, but when taking the Schwinger-Dyson variation, can give independent LEs.
+To get the full list of the LEs, we also consider the ``back-track'' LEs.
+They correspond to doing variations on the links at the end of ``back-track" paths originating from the vertices of Wilson loop.
+These ``back-tracks'' are equivalent to inserting the identity, but their Schwinger-Dyson variation, can give independent LEs.
 Fig~\ref{fig:backtrack} shows an example of ``back-track'' LE: